-Hazel has collaborated on several pieces and 'sound technodramas' with fellow austraLYSIS musician Roger Dean, and their works Poet Without Language, Silent Waves, Caged John UnCaged, Nuraghic Echoes and The Erotics of Gossip have been commissioned by, and featured on, the ABC programs The Listening Room, Random Round and Jazztrack.
+Hazel has collaborated on several pieces and 'sound technodramas' with fellow austraLYSIS musician Roger Dean, and their works Poet Without Language, Silent Waves, Caged John UnCaged, Nuraghic Echoes, The Erotics of Gossip and The Afterlives of Betsy Scott have been commissioned by, and featured on, the ABC programs The Listening Room, Random Round, Jazztrack and AirPlay.
 Poet Without Language was nominated by the ABC for the Prix Italia in 1993.
 The Erotics of Gossip (2001) can be heard on the ABC web site, while Returning the Angles (1998) can be heard and read via the Jacket site, and is now also available as a commercial CD-Rom.
 Another short piece, The Musecal Detective, is on the Alt X site.

 In 1997 Hazel collaborated with Roger Dean on a hypermedia-installation piece, Walking The Faultlines, which was selected for the first CD Rom anthology of the International Computer Music Association, and released in 2000.
 In 1997 Hazel was co-recipient with Roger Dean and Greg White of a grant from the Australian Film Commission to design a multi-media work for their StuffArt website.
 The resultant work Wordstuffs: the City and the Body is now on the ABC website.
 Intertwingling, a subsequent hypertext and sound web piece in collaboration with austraLYSIS is on the Overland Express website and also that of How2.
 Hazel's collaboration with Roger Dean, The Egg The Cart The Horse The Chicken is available at www.ce.canberra.edu/inflect: this piece was featured in a multimedia showcase at the Seattle Poetry Festival USA in May 2002, and at the Bumbershoot Music and Arts Festival, USA in 2003.
-More recent multimedia collaborations available on the internet are soundAFFECTs, with Roger Dean and Anne Brewster, in the on-line journal Text, and the writer, the performer, the program, the madwoman in the online journal How2.
+More recent multimedia collaborations available on the internet are soundAFFECTs, with Roger Dean and Anne Brewster, in the on-line journal Text; the writer, the performer, the program, the madwoman in the online journal How2; and two pieces on the US PennSound site.

-Hazel is a Senior Research Fellow in the School of Creative Communication at the University of Canberra and a member of the Sonic Communications Research Group.
+Hazel is a professor in the Writing and Society Research Group, University of Western Sydney, and from 2002-7 was a Senior Research Fellow in the School of Creative Communication at the University of Canberra and a member of the Sonic Communications Research Group.
 From 2002-2004 she was deputy director of the University of Canberra Centre for Writing.
 Previously she was a Senior Lecturer in the School of English at the University of New South Wales.
 She has published numerous articles on American literature, contemporary poetry, performance and hypermedia, and is co-author with Roger Dean of the book Improvisation, Hypermedia And The Arts Since 1945, published by Harwood Academic in 1997, and available from their website.
 She is also author of Hyperscapes in the Poetry of Frank O'Hara: Difference/ Homosexuality/ Topography with Liverpool University Press (2000).
-Her latest book is The Writing Experiment: strategies for innovative creative writing, Allen and Unwin, 2005, which as shortlisted for the Australian Publishing Association Excellence in Educational Publishing awards.
-Hazel is editor of infLect: a journal of multimedia writing.
+Her latest book is The Writing Experiment: strategies for innovative creative writing, Allen and Unwin, 2005, which was shortlisted for the Australian Publishing Association Excellence in Educational Publishing awards.
+Hazel was the founding editor of infLect: a journal of multimedia writing.